riteshgursal/Video-Text-Captioning-VLLM-using-BLIP-with-Streamlit_Interface/README.md

 ## 🎯 Objective
 To explore **cross-modal embeddings** and **attention-based multimodal architectures** that align image and text representations for video understanding.
-This work directly aligns with the **NCCU International Internship P1: Multimodal Analysis and Retrieval** research focus.
+This work directly aligns with the **Multimodal Analysis and Retrieval** research focus.

 ---